Datenschmutz/docs/docs/guides/linux-webserver-home-dir.md

 # Change Linux/Ubuntu Webserver home directory

-This guide explains how to change the Linux Webserver home directory.
-Change default directory from `/var/www/html` to another one.
+This guide explains how to change the root directory of a Linux web server by changing the default directory from `/var/www/html` to a different one.

 ## Create new home directory